 GET THE MOST ENJOYMENT

-With the Butterfly Shrub, anyone can provide nourishment and a safe haven for butterflies while also creating a gorgeous mid-Summer display in the garden.
-These summer-blooming shrubs, commonly called Butterfly Bushes or Summer Lilacs (although not a member of the Lilac family), come in a rainbow of colors.
+With the butterfly bush, anyone can provide nourishment and a safe haven for butterflies while also creating a gorgeous summer display in the garden.
+These summer-blooming plants, commonly called butterfly shrubs or summer lilacs (although not a member of the lilac family), come in a rainbow of colors.